Azeret/galIMF/README.md

 GalIMF discuss, for the first time, how the number of SNIa is affected by IMF variation.

-A summary of chemical evolution codes is provided [here](https://github.com/juzikong/galchemicodes/wiki).
+A summary of different chemical evolution codes is provided [here](https://github.com/juzikong/galchemicodes/wiki).